Monument record 2224/1 - St John's Home, Wellingborough Road

 Summary

-St John's hospital near Weston Favell was opened with money from the compulsory purchase of the medieval hospital site in the 1800s to build St John's Railway Station.
+St John's Home (formerly known as St John's hospital) near Weston Favell was opened with money from the compulsory purchase of the medieval hospital site in the 1800s to build St John's Railway Station.
 (Some of the medieval hospital buildings still stand at the bottom of Bridge Street.)
 Originally a convalescent hospital, it was used in the First World War as a home for wounded soldiers and again in the Second World War as a maternity hospital.
 It became an old people's home in 1958.

 Map